Changelog

 - Extended the range for

-, from using the JVM long
+int, from using the JVM long to using BigInteger, as per #29

 - Most behaviour should work the same, except for overflowing and underflowing which will no longer happen